Computing

 There is an amended version of Purple Mash called Mini Mash that they also have access too which builds key computing skills such as mouse work.

 E-safety objectives are delivered through Purple Mash in a discreet unit at the start of every academic year and they are woven through all the other units and continually referred to and revisited.
-A weekly E-Safety club is run by our AHT and computing lead with a group of Year 5 ‘E-Safety Warriors’ who have been trained to advise and support children in Key Stage 2 with any e-safety concerns they have.
+A weekly E-Safety club is run by our Assistant Head Teacher with a group of ‘E-Safety Warriors’ who have been trained to advise and support children in Key Stage 2 with any e-safety concerns they have.
 An 'Internet Safety Worry Box' is located in the computer suite for children to access with the computing lead checking it regularly.

 As well as the children, we provide our parents with many opportunities throughout the year to develop their computing skills; ranging from beginner courses to internet safety workshops.
 On top of this, children are given their Purple Mash logins so that parents have the opportunity to explore Purple Mash with their children at home.